iamkenos/ellie/docs/DETAILED_GUIDE.md

-  * key                  BrowserStack access key debugEnabled           Whether to enable debug mode reportOutDir           Directory to store the reports in, relative to the config file specFileRetries        The number of times to retry the entire spec file when it fails as a whole
+  * key                  BrowserStack access key debugEnabled           Whether to enable debug mode reportOutDir           Directory to store the reports in, relative to the config file seleniumInstallArgs    The selenium standalone install and runtime arguments specFileRetries        The number of times to retry the entire spec file when it fails as a whole
   * specs                Array of globs pointing to your cucumber tests, relative to the config file
   * steps                Array of globs pointing to your cucumber steps, relative to the config file